-Finally, small business owners who are looking for a one-stop financing solution won’t find it with Amazon.
-Businesses are multifaceted and you probably don’t want to have to seek out one lender for inventory and another for equipment and another for cash flow.
+Finally, business owners who are looking for a one-stop financing solution won’t find it with Amazon.
+Businesses are multifaceted and you probably don’t want to have to seek out one lender for inventory, another for equipment and another for cash flow.
 This could be a time-consuming process, adding extra steps when it comes to managing your small business finances.

 What Are the Alternatives to Amazon Loans?

-These alternative lenders offer many of the same advantages that Amazon loans offer.
-While you have to apply for the loan instead of receiving an offer in an email, the approval can be just as quick as Amazon’s system.
-These online applications could be processed and your small business loan funded in as soon as 24 hours, which is similar to the timeline with Amazon Lending.
-Unlike traditional lenders that require a lot of documentation, the application is painless.
+Online applications could be processed and your small business loan funded in as soon as 24 hours, which is similar to the timeline with Amazon Lending.
+The application process for an online business loan is simple and quick.
 You typically need one year of business history, $100,000 in gross sales and three months of bank statements proving your earnings to qualify.

 How Can You Decide Which Lending Option Is Best for You?

 While Amazon Lending is an interesting option, its focus is very narrow and restricting, and will only truly help in building out inventory.
-If your primary focus of business is selling products on Amazon and you don’t want to bother with traditional lenders’ application processes, it might be a good choice.
+If your primary focus of business is selling products on Amazon, it might be a good choice.
 Being invited and getting funding simply by choosing to accept will leave you plenty of time to grow your business instead of filling out forms and finding documentation.

 If you value freedom, however, then you might want to consider other options.
-While there may be overlap between the benefits from Amazon and the alternative lenders’ benefits, the feature that sets alternative lenders apart is flexibility and a humanized, personalized experience.
+There’s a lot of overlap between the benefits of Amazon and alternative lenders.
+What sets alternative lenders apart, however, is the flexibility and a humanized, personalized experience.
 In a competitive business world, that can be priceless.

 Whichever route you choose, know that the best time to seek funding is before you need it, not when you’re in a cash flow crunch.
 By putting financing in place, you can easily handle whatever challenges or expansion opportunities come your way.
-Make sure you compare all of the terms and requirements before signing on the dotted line.
-Having money in place can help you grow your business to the next level.
-While Amazon is a great way to start and run a business, and test product ideas, it’s not the best place to build your own brand.
-Maybe your success will encourage you to venture out and expand your business beyond its platform.
-When you have the funding you need in place, you’ll have the freedom to choose how you want to grow.
+Make sure you compare all of the terms and requirements before signing on the dotted line, whether for a business loan or Amazon loan.